JuheonChu/DickinsonFYSAssignment/README.md

   ## Program Functionality

-  - run.py: rum.py assigns Dickinson first-year students into 40+ seminar courses aiming to balance gender and student-type ratios while maintaining the course capacities.
+  - `run.py`: This assigns Dickinson first-year students into 40+ seminar courses aiming to balance gender and student-type ratios while maintaining the course capacities.
 Among many versions of running this program, run.py specifically describes the program that shows the best performance in timely and efficient manner.
-  - parse.py: parse.py automates to generate the DickinsonFirstYearSeminar.xlsx file based on the data pieces given from the college.
+  - `parse.py`: This auto-generates the `DickinsonFirstYearSeminar.xlsx` file based on the data pieces given from the college.